ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

-The scope of this threat analysis includes any accessory that is small and not easily discoverable and able to participate in a crowd-sourced network.
+The scope of this threat analysis includes any accessory that is small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
 Larger and/or easily discoverable devices such as laptops with tracking tag integrations may also choose to implement the protocol.

 ### Attacker Profiles